 What is a life or business hack that you recommend to help other female founders?

 I prioritize exercise to keep myself sane and healthy.
+Making sure of my health connections and conditions keeps me going.
 I sleep better and I’m a nicer person if I can get 30 minutes in.
 Other female entrepreneurs should consider improving their health too.
 I think sleep is the key.
 Making sure you have a good sleep can really prepare you for the day.
 Perhaps some people could benefit from swapping their mattress for the Best Latex Mattress in Australia, for example.
 That would allow people to have a better night of sleep, hopefully, setting them up for a successful day.

 If you had a theme song what would it be?

 “Vogue,” by Madonna.
 Madonna was the first female empowered artist I was introduced to as a child and is still a source of inspiration for me.
 She calls her own shots, is an amazing business woman, and has a killer work ethic.

 Please share your best piece of advice for aspiring female founders.

 Talk to everyone you know to get advice and feedback on your business.
 And don’t be afraid to ask for help.